cannawen/metric_units_reddit_bot/README.md

 ---
 Create a new reddit account (I would advise against linking bots to your main account, as it could get banned from certain subreddits).

-Create a reddit `script` app through (your reddit preferences)[https://www.reddit.com/prefs/apps].
+Create a reddit `script` app through [your reddit preferences](https://www.reddit.com/prefs/apps).
 Use `http://localhost` as your redirect url, we don't need it.
 From there, you should be able to get your OAuth username (line underneath `personal use script`) and secret

 Clone the code, and create a file `./private/environment.yaml` that looks like:
 ```